 I think this is very interesting, but it makes no difference to me in terms of who we need to go after who is determined to attack our homeland.

-The other point I'd like to make, sir, is that and I have to think in practical terms in Homeland Security.
+The other point I'd like to make, sir, is that, and I have to think in practical terms in Homeland Security, I think this is all very interesting, makes for good political debate.

-But in practical terms, if we in our efforts here in the homeland start giving the Islamic state the credence that they want to be referred to as part of Islam or some form of Islam, we will get nowhere in our efforts to build bridges with Muslim communities, which we need to do in this current environment right now that includes homegrown violent extremists.
+But in practical terms, if we, in our efforts here in the homeland, start giving the Islamic state the credence that they want to be referred to as part of Islam or some form of Islam, we will get nowhere in our efforts to build bridges with Muslim communities, which we need to do in this current environment right now that includes homegrown violent extremists.

 Philip, that is just unbelievable testimony.

-That that man is a lawyer signing out on the targeted killing of individuals, talking about baseball cards with a degree of nonchalance that's just shocking.
+That man is a lawyer signing out on the targeted killing of individuals, talking about baseball cards with a degree of nonchalance that's just shocking.

-Because a Hollywood script writer couldn't have prepared a better scenario of exactly what it was like during the years I was active duty.
+Sadly, I was not surprised at all because a Hollywood scriptwriter couldn't have prepared a better scenario of exactly what it was like during the years I was active duty.

 I heard that same kind of response over and over again during the course of my career.